Yvour/speed-cameras/README.md

 # speed-cameras
 Processing speed cameras data

-This folder concains two applicatin filders: sender and central.
+This folder contains two application filders: sender and central.
 Both are to be built via maven.
 They were written using Sprint Tool Suite.

 "central" contains the application for camera message processing.
 It is organized as web application and should be built into .war file.
 It should be started firstly